marioortizmanero/transaction-system/README.md

-# Tokio Transaction System
+# Rust Transaction System

-This repository holds a simple transaction system written with Tokio.
+This repository holds a simple transaction system written in Rust.
 The objective is to process a list of transactions (given in a CSV format) into a list of final balances.

 The input's IDs are unique, but not necessarily in order.
 For example: